whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/welcome-to-mweb.md

 ## MWeb official help

 Before use MWeb, we suggest that reading the MWeb official help document: <https://www.mweb.im/help.html> first.
 If you use the Library Mode, please check out this link <https://www.mweb.im/mweb-library.html> first.

-## Help us to make MWeb better!
+## Help us to make MWeb better

 1. Spread the words!
 Tell your friends about MWeb if you like it.
 2. Send Feedback: <coderforart+2333@gmail.com>
 3. Leave a review or at least a rating in the Mac App Store.

 ## GFM syntax guide